mfaherold1998/Cards_Against_AI/README.md

 ### `build_sentences.py`

 Loads results from Step 1 and constructs complete sentences by pairing black cards with winning white cards.
+Schemes are used to ensure the integrity of the data loaded into each module.

 Produces:
 * All winning combinations
 * All evaluated combinations